Braineee/microsoft-driver-on-mamp-for-mac/README.md

 **2. STEP TWO: Use MAMP's version of PHP instead of the default on OSX**

-Next, we have to make the default php on OSX use that of MAMP, to get the version the default php used by your MAMP:
+Next, we have to make the default php on OSX use that of MAMP, to get the default version of php used by your MAMP:
 - Open your MAMP window
 - Click on MAMP on the menu bar
 - Click on Preference or use the keyboard shortcut `command + ,`